VeryHotShark/RealisticThirdPersonCharacter/README.md

 The turn is achieved using curves generated in the animation.
 I created a simple Blueprint Animation Modifier that extracts the rotation from the animation and maps it to a range of 0-1.
 This range is then used to interpolate the character by "X" degrees with minimal foot sliding.
 It is most noticeable when the character turns while crouching because animations were well-prepared for that.

 For turns while standing, I had to download animations from Mixamo and retarget them to the character, which unfortunately stands out from the rest and includes errors/sliding (also due to the imperfections of my retargeter).
 However, I decided to keep it to demonstrate that the system works with properly prepared animations (crouching).
-However, you can disable it and see the result without turning in place by toggling the TurnInPlace boolean in ABP_Katiuszy.
+However, you can disable it and see the result without turning in place by toggling the TurnInPlace boolean in Animation Blueprint.

 **Cover System:**